 Bloomsbury Institute's external speakers programme offers students the opportunity to hear from leading figures from their areas of study to enhance their learning and build networks in the fields in which they may one day be employed.
-Six events take place each semester, three Lunchtime Dialogues and three evening seminars.

 Information on Bloomsbury Institute's seminar events is published on Canvas, the Bloomsbury Institute website, and through emails sent to students in advance of each event.